 RSC Residence Life General Info

 The Office of Residence Life is pleased that you have chosen to make Russell Sage College your new home.
 Russell Sage College is committed to the values and benefits of residential living in the college experience.
 Both the individual student and school community are enriched by the growth and development that emerge from this distinctive aspect of the Sage environment.
 Because of this strong commitment, the college residence policy requires that full-time students who do not live with parents or spouses live in campus residence halls.
-Exceptions to this policy (based on age, finances or family circumstances) are considered on an individual basis and must be approved in writing by the Dean of Residence.
+Exceptions to this policy (based on age, finances or family circumstances) are considered on an individual basis and must be approved in writing by the Director of Residence Life.

 The undergraduate residence policy supports the Residence Life Philosophy.
 Both provide for a living situation that complements the educational task of the College and encourages positive approaches to community responsibility and personal relations.

 Students are held personally responsible for the condition and furnishings of their own room and jointly responsible for public areas.
 A resident is also responsible for the loss, theft or damage of college and/or personal property by the resident or guest(s).